jdent02/the_blog/content/post/2019-05-02-welcome-to-this-blogging-thing.md

 # So?

 So I want this blog to be written for the people like me: neophytes to this wonderful world of rendering.
 Neophytes to the C++ language.
-Neophytes to the challenges of working with Digital Content Creation programs (DCC) like [Blender](www.blender.org) and their powerful yet often frustrating API's (and the tricks around some of it).
+Neophytes to the challenges of working with <acronym title="Digital Content Creation">DCC</acronym> like [Blender](www.blender.org) and their powerful yet often frustrating API's (and the tricks around some of it).
 If you've read this far, I hope you enjoy what you read.